Published: 03 March 2022

 Engaging communities and addressing stigma around stillbirth

-The influence of CEI was particularly realised in Uganda, where its CEI group reviewed and improved research interview guides so that interviews with women and their partners were conducted sensitively and in a way that was easy to understand.
+An example of the influence of CEI can be illustrated by the team in Uganda, where its CEI group reviewed and improved research interview guides so that interviews with women and their partners were conducted sensitively and in a way that was easy to understand.
 Bereaved men in Uganda created a separate group for fathers to share their experiences and needs after stillbirth, helping to reduce some of the stigma associated with discussing stillbirth.

 We are proud of the huge strides this work has made in raising the profile of stillbirth within six countries in Africa, encouraging engagement with a topic that would often be viewed as taboo, and building the capacity for ongoing research in each country.